-Reaching the fortified town on Mount Titano and therefore its historic center is very simple: there are several car parks where you can leave your car.
+Reaching the fortified town on Mount Titano and its historic center is very simple: there are several car parks where you can leave your car.
 For example, the P9 car park allows you to park near the San Francesco gate, the main entrance to San Marino.
-The alternative is to use the panoramic cable car near the P11 car park, in this way you will have the opportunity to combine the entrance to the town with a panoramic view of the hills below.
+The alternative is to use the panoramic cable car near the P11 car park; in this way, you will have the opportunity to combine the entrance to the town with a panoramic view of the hills below.

-Going up from the car park, you will then find yourself in front of the San Francesco gate, the main access to the town and its historic center.
+Going up from the car park, you will find yourself in front of the San Francesco gate, the main access to the town and its historic center.
 Built-in 1361 as a guard post, it was subsequently enlarged and raised in 1451.
 It takes this name as it was obtained from the walls of the Franciscan Convent.

 Church of San Francesco

 If you want to visit a beautiful church in San Marino, this could be the Church of San Francesco, the oldest sanctuary in the Republic.
 Dating back to the fifteenth century, the church houses a beautiful wooden crucifix.
 In the complex, there is also the interesting San Francesco Museum, where paintings by Raphael and Guercino are also exhibited.